RoundTofu4/PiGPIOController/README.md

    ```
    http://localhost:8000
    ```
-4. Click the power button to toggle the mock relay state.
+4. Click the power button to toggle the mock pin state.
 You will see activity logged in the UI's Console Log.

 ---